What Is The Payback Period And How To Use It

 Putting A Twist On The Payback Period Method

-So far, we've talked about the simple method of calculating payback period.
-A more complex payback method, is the discounted payback method.
-This will take greater time to calculate, but it also can put projects of different size and scope on a more level playing field.
+So far, we've talked about the simple method of calculating the payback period.
+A more complex payback method is the discounted payback method.
+This method will take greater time to calculate, but it also can put projects of different size and scope on a more level playing field.
 It does this by taking the projected future cash flows from an investment, and discounts each annual cash flow back to the present value.
 By using the present value of each year's future cash flow, it then determines a payback period with the discounted cash flows.
-By using discounted cash flows, the payback period will obviously be much longer, but the point is that by discounting cash flows, it creates a more apples to apples comparison between projects.
+By using discounted cash flows, the payback period will be more extended, but the point is that by discounting cash flows, it creates a more apples to apples comparison between projects.
 But once again, this method still comes up short by not being able to account for cash flows after the payback period.
 Regardless, you'll want to use a payback period calculator for a calculation of this complexity.